Religion in Karnataka: Islam

 In coastal Karnataka in particular, Muslims form 24% of the population, the double of their overall share in the state, belonging to the Beary community which is known to be involved in trade and business, having particularly profited from the mass immigration to the Gulf from the '70s onward, owning diverse malls, hospitals, construction and educational institutions in the region.

 On the other hand, the proportion of Muslims is lower in central Karnataka.
-The main spoken language of Muslims in interior Karnataka is a dialect called dakhini which consists of Urdu and few others.
-However, Muslims of the coastal region mainly speak Beary language, a Dravidian language with influence from Malayalam and Tulu.
-Most Muslims in Karnataka are bilingual in Kannada, Telugu and Sindhi.
+The main spoken language of Muslims in interior Karnataka is a dialect called dakhini, often considered to be dialect of Urdu.
+Pinjara muslims have Kannada as their mother tongue.
+At the south western coastal region i.e Dakshina Kannada, Udupi and Kodagu there is concentration of muslims who speak beary bashe(mix of malayalam and tulu), Kodava takk and Malayalam spoken by Mappila Muslims.
+Other muslim groups like Nawayath are also found in the region.
 There are a large number of Muslim run educational institutions in Karnataka.
 Muslims also have modestly higher levels of progress in terms of education and wealth in Karnataka (as in the rest of South India) than in states of North India, as they have more opportunities than their North Indian counterparts.

 Christianity

-Christianity reached Karnataka in the 16th century with the arrival of the Portuguese and St. Francis Xavier in 1545.
-The majority of Christians are found on the west coast of Karnataka, that is from Karwar to Mangalore.
+Christianity reached Karnataka during the 16th century with the arrival of the Portuguese and St. Francis Xavier in 1545.
+The majority of Christians are found on the western coast of Karnataka, extending from Karwar to Mangalore.

 Mangalore has the largest population of Roman Catholics as compared to other parts of Karnataka.
 They are mostly descended from Goan Catholics and Orthodox Christians who immigrated from Goa in the 17th and 18th centuries.
 There are also some Protestants found in Karnataka.
 Many of them are of local origin.
 Protestants are the result of British missionaries' work during the British empire in India.
 However the British conversion was voluntary and not compulsory as Portuguese was in most cases.
 Due to this the Protestants are fewer in number as compared to the Catholics.
 Bangalore has a large number of Catholics as well as Protestant people.